Quantum Criticality Enabled by Intertwined Degrees of Freedom

-Here we aim to illustrate the transition between the spin and orbital KD phase and the spin or orbital KS phase.
+{\bf Transition to spin or orbital Kondo-screened phase.} Here we aim to illustrate the transition between the spin and orbital KD phase and the spin or orbital KS phase.
 We firstly focus on the RG trajectory around the critical point \textbf{R1} where $g_{\sigma z}=g_{\tau z}=g^*$ between the spin and orbital KD \textbf{G} and SU(4) KS phases \textbf{K3}.

 As mentioned, any small asymmetry between $g_{\tau z}$ and $g_{\sigma z}$ around \textbf{R1} actually is relevant in RG sense.
-Suppose we keep every parameters fixed but just slightly increase the coupling constant $g_{\sigma z}$, that is, $g_{\sigma z}> g_{\tau z}=g^*$, then the RG trajectory will flow toward to $g_{\sigma z}\rightarrow \infty$.
-We can then vary $g_{\tau z}$ to explore the RG trajectory.
-The corresponding trajectories in the phase diagram are denoted as the arrow (\rom{2}) in Fig.\,\ref{fig:phasepathall}.
-Around this trajectory, according to the $\beta$ functions (\ref{BFKBeta}), $y_1$ and $y_3$ must both flow to $0$ and both are irrelevant since $g_{\sigma z}\rightarrow \infty$.
-The $\beta$ functions can thus be reduced into:
+Suppose we keep every parameters fixed but just slightly increase the coupling constant $g_{\tau z}$, that is, $g_{\tau z}> g_{\sigma z}=g^*$, then the RG trajectory will flow toward to $g_{\tau z}\rightarrow \infty$.
+We can then vary $g_{\sigma z}$ to explore the RG trajectory.
+The corresponding trajectories in the phase diagram are denoted as the arrow (\rom{2}) in Fig.\,\ref{fig:su4RGre}(a).
+Around this trajectory, according to the beta functions (Eq.\,\ref{BFKBeta}), $y_1$ and $y_3$ must both flow to $0$ and both are irrelevant since $g_{\tau z}\rightarrow \infty$.
+The beta functions can thus be reduced into:

-by which one can see that $K_2\rightarrow 0$, and again the $\beta$ functions can be further reduced into:
+by which one can see that $K_2\rightarrow 0$, and again the beta functions can be further reduced into: